physta/beautiful-jekyll/tips.md

 relaxation times.

 Here are given some tips derived from selfexperiences to easier the calculations of thermal conductivity.
+If you have any suggestion please sent an [email](pol.torres@uab.cat){:target="_blank_"}
+with the details an we will include your tips.

 ### Calculation of force constants